ravachol/kew/README.md

  * Creates a playlist based on a matched directory.
  * Display album covers as ASCII art or as a normal image.
  * Control the player with previous, next and pause.
- * Supports gapless playback and 24-bit audio.
+ * Has gapless playback and supports 24-bit audio.
- * Offline - no internet access required.

 ## Reviews